-Given the presence of suggested improvements in our results, we found that the control group writes in total seven, while the participants in the treatment write 19.
-This difference is interesting, calling for further classification of the suggestions.
-For the control group, participants wrote respectively three improvements regarding code readability, two concerning functional checks, one regarding understanding of source code and one regarding other code issues.
-For the treatment group, we classified five suggestions for code readability, eight for functional checks and seven for maintainability.
-Although subjects have been explicitly given the goal to find and comment exclusively functional issues (section "Tasks of the Experiment"), they wrote these suggestions spontaneously.
-The suggested improvements are included in the online appendix (di Biase et al., 2018) along with their classification.
+Given the presence of suggested improvements in our results, we found that the control group writes 410 in total seven, while the participants in the treatment write nineteen.
+This difference is interesting, calling 411 for further classification of the suggestions.
+For the control group, participants wrote respectively three 412 improvements regarding code readability, two concerning functional checks, one regarding understanding 413 of source code and one regarding other code issues.
+For the treatment group, we classified five suggestions 414 for code readability, eight for functional checks and seven for maintainability.
+Although subjects have been 415 explicitly given the goal to find and comment exclusively functional issues (Section 4.6), they wrote these 416 suggestions spontaneously.
+The suggested improvements are included in the online appendix (di Biase 417 et al., 2018) along with their classification.
+418

-RQ2.
+419 RQ2.
 Review time and defect lifetime

-To answer RQ2, we measured and analyzed the time subjects took to review the pull requests, as well as the amount of time they used to fix each of the issues present.
-Descriptive statistics about results for our second research question are shown in Table 3.
-It contains data about the time participants used to review the patch, completed by the measurements of how much they took to fix respectively two of the three issues present in the changeset.
+To answer RQ2, we measured and analyzed the time subjects took to review the pull requests, as well 420 as the amount of time they used to fix each of the issues present.
+Descriptive statistics about results for 421 our second research question are shown in Table 3.
+It contains data about the time participants used to 422 review the patch, completed by the measurements of how much they took to fix respectively two of the 423 three issues present in the changeset.
 All measures are in seconds.
-We exclude data relatively to the third defect as only one participant detected it.
-To perform the data analysis, we used the same statistical means described for the previous research question.
-When computing the review net time used by the subjects, results show an insignificant difference, thus we are not able to reject null-hypothesis H0t1.
-This indicates that the average case of the treatment group takes the same time to deliver the review, despite having two pull
+We exclude data relatively to the third 424 defect as only one participant detected it.
+To perform the data analysis, we used the same statistical means 425 described for the previous research question.
+When computing the review net time used by the subjects, 426 results show an insignificant difference, thus we are not able to reject null-hypothesis H0t1.
+This indicates 427 that the average case of the treatment group takes the same time to deliver the review, despite having two 428 pull requests to deal with instead of one.
+However, analyzing results regarding the defect lifetime we also 429 see no significant difference and cannot reject $H{0t2}$ .
+Data show that the mean time to address the first 430 issue is about 14% faster in the treatment group if compared with the control.
+This is because subjects 431 have to deal with less code that concerns a single concept, rather than having to extrapolate context 432 information from a tangled change.
+At the same time the treatment group is taking longer (median) to 433 address the second defect.
+We believe that this is due to the presence of two pull requests, and as such, the 434 context switch has an overhead effect on that.
+From the screencast recordings we found no reviewer using 435 multi-screen setup, therefore subjects had to close a pull-request and then review the next, where they 436 437 need to gain knowledge on different code changes.